A Lipschitz spaces view of infinitely wide shallow neural networks: Introduction

 \textbf{Organization of the paper.} The remainder of the paper is organized as follows.
-In Section~\ref{sec:two}, after recalling basic definitions of infinite width shallow neural networks and RKBS, we define the Kantorovich-Rubinstein norm, we introduce the ERM problem and we present applications to the distillation and fusion of neural networks.
+In Section~\ref{sec:two}, after recalling basic definitions of infinite-width shallow neural networks and RKBS, we define the Kantorovich-Rubinstein norm, we introduce the ERM problem and we present applications to the distillation and fusion of neural networks.
 In Section~\ref{sec:comp}, we discuss the compactness of the Kantorovich-Rubinstein ball under moment bounds.
 In Section~\ref{sec:regprobs}, we introduce the general optimization problem where the Kantorovich-Rubinstein norm is used as a regularizer, and we prove its well-posedness.
 We also propose several examples showing that the lack of such a moment condition leads to ill-posedness.
 In Section~\ref{sec:controlledgrowth}, we introduce the space of continuous functions with controlled growth and we define the corresponding RKBS.
 In Section~\ref{sec:representer}, we present several representer theorems for the general optimization problem including Kantorovich-Rubinstein norm penalization, concluding with applications to the distillation of neural networks.
 In Section~\ref{sec:samplinglimit}, we study the convergence in Kantorovich-Rubinstein norm of empirical risk minimizers in the infinite data limit.
+In Section~\ref{sec:experiments}, we provide a simple numerical experiment on neural network distillation, exploiting the representer theorems of Section~\ref{sec:representer} in order to set up the corresponding finite-dimensional problem.
+We discuss how the student network constructed using the $\KR$ norm as penalty leads to reconstruction with different behavior than the student network obtained using unstructured sparsity promoted by the more usual total variation penalty.
 For readers' convenience, we summarize our notation in \cref{tab:lip}.